-X = presence of effect NT = not tested In addition to this histopathological sequence, EPA (1991c) provides more specific guidance for evaluating chemically induced male rat renal tubule tumors for the purpose of risk assessment.
+In addition to this histopathological sequence, U.S. EPA (1991c) provides more specific guidance for evaluating chemically induced male rat renal tubule tumors for the purpose of risk assessment.
 To determine the appropriateness of the data for use in risk assessment, chemicals inducing renal tubule tumors in the male rat are examined in terms of three categories:

-- The $\alpha{2u}$ -globulin sequence of events accounts for the renal tumors. - Other potential carcinogenic processes account for the renal tumors. - The $\alpha{2u}$ -globulin-associated events occur in the presence of other potential carcinogenic processes, both of which result in renal tumors.
+• The $\alpha{2u}$ -globulin sequence of events accounts for the renal tumors.

+- Other potential carcinogenic processes account for the renal tumors. - The $\alpha{2u}$ -globulin-associated events occur in the presence of other potential carcinogenic processes, both of which result in renal tumors.

-Therefore, it is important to determine whether the $\alpha{2u}$ -globulin process is involved and, if so, to what extent $\alpha{2u}$ -globulin-associated events, rather than other processes, account for the tumor increase.
+Therefore, it is important to determine whether the $\alpha{2u}$ -globulin process is involved in nephrotoxicity and carcinogenicity following HCE exposure and, if so, to what extent $\alpha{2u}$ -globulin-associated events, rather than other processes, account for the tumor increase.

-Determination of these elements requires a substantial database of bioassay data not only from male rats but also from female rats and mice, and such toxicity studies must demonstrate whether or not $\alpha{2u}$ -globulin processes are operative.
-In the absence of minimum information demonstrating the involvement of $\alpha{2u}$ -globulin processes, it should be assumed that any male rat renal toxicity/tumors are relevant for risk assessment purposes.
+Determination of these elements requires a database of bioassay data not only from male rats, but also from female rats and mice, and such toxicity studies should demonstrate whether or not $\alpha{2u}$ -globulin processes are operative.
+In the absence of sufficient information demonstrating the involvement of $\alpha{2u}$ -globulin processes, it should be assumed that any male rat renal toxicity/tumors are relevant for risk assessment purposes.

-As outlined in the U.S. EPA Risk Assessment Forum Technical Panel report (U.S. EPA, 1991c), the following information from adequately conducted studies of male rats is used for demonstrating that the $\alpha{2u}$ -globulin process may be a factor in any observed renal effects-an affirmative response in each of the three categories is required.
-If data are lacking for any of the criteria in any one category, the available renal toxicity data should be analyzed in accordance with standard risk assessment principles.
+As outlined in the U.S. EPA Risk Assessment Forum Technical Panel report (U.S. EPA, 1991c), the following information from studies of male rats is used for demonstrating that the $\alpha{2u}$ -globulin process may be a factor in any observed renal effects-an affirmative response in each of the three categories is desired.
 The three categories of information and criteria are as follows:

 - Increased number and size of hyaline droplets in the renal proximal tubule cells of treated male rats.
-The abnormal accumulation of hyaline droplets in the P2 segment helps differentiate $\alpha{2u}$ -globulin inducers from chemicals that produce renal tubule tumors by other modes of action. - Accumulating protein in the hyaline droplets is $\alpha{2u}$ -globulin.
-Hyaline droplet accumulation is a nonspecific response to protein overload, and, thus, it is necessary to demonstrate that the protein in the droplet is, in fact, $\alpha{2u}$ -globulin. - Additional aspects of the pathological sequence of lesions associated with α2u-globulin nephropathy are present.
+The abnormal accumulation of hyaline droplets in the $P_2$ segment helps differentiate $\alpha{2u}$ -globulin inducers from chemicals that produce renal tubule tumors by other modes of action. - Accumulating protein in the hyaline droplets is $\alpha{2u}$ -globulin.
+Hyaline droplet accumulation is a nonspecific response to protein overload; thus, it is necessary to demonstrate that the protein in the droplet is, in fact, $\alpha{2u}$ -globulin. - Additional aspects of the pathological sequence of lesions associated with $\alpha{2u}$ -globulin nephropathy are present.
 Typical lesions include single-cell necrosis, exfoliation of epithelial cells into the proximal tubular lumen, formation of granular casts, linear mineralization of papillary tubules, and tubule hyperplasia.
 If the response is mild, not all of these lesions may be observed.
 However, some elements consistent with the pathological sequence must be demonstrated to be present.

-Experimental Support for the Hypothesized Mode of Action Strength, consistency, and specificity of association NTP (1989)-16-day study
+Experimental Support for the Hypothesized Mode of Action Strength, consistency, and specificity of association

+NTP (1989)-16-day study

 In a short-term exposure study, NTP (1989) administered 140, 281, 563, 1,125, or 2,250 mg/kg-day HCE to F344/N rats via gavage for 16 days.
 All of the surviving HCE-exposed male rats exhibited hyaline droplets in the cytoplasm of the renal tubular epithelium.

 Additionally, male rats exposed to 140 and 281 mg/kg-day HCE demonstrated tubular cell regeneration and eosinophilic granular casts of cell debris in the tubule lumina at the corticomedullary junction.
 NTP (1989) did not report regeneration or granular casts in the surviving males of the 563 mg/kg-day dose group.
 NTP (1989) did not report the incidence or severity of the lesions observed in the treated males.
 None of the nephrotoxic effects were observed at any HCE dose in the female rats or in the controls.